 Our early intervention portfolio includes supporting specialized psycho-educational autism assessments, short-term intervention for children who don't meet the criteria to receive state-funded services, and summer programming for children ages birth to 5 with developmental disabilities who receive school-year services.

-Our Read to Learn initiative was formed in response to research showing that early reading experiences, opportunities to build vocabulary and literacy-rich environments are the most effective ways to support the development of prereading and cognitive skills, so children are reading at or above grade level by third grade.
+Our Thrive by 5 initiative was formed in response to research showing that early reading experiences, opportunities to build vocabulary and literacy-rich environments are the most effective ways to support the development of prereading and cognitive skills, so children are reading at or above grade level by third grade.
 Get a head start by registering your child for the FREE Children's Trust Book Club, for all children birth through their 5 birthday.

 - Youth Development

 Providing children and youth with safe spaces outside of school where they can thrive is a priority of The Children's Trust.
 Help with homework, reading, focused tutoring and fun activities are just part of a much bigger picture.
 After-school programs and summer camps offer children opportunities to strengthen life skills, learn about nutrition, make friends, and discover and cultivate new interests.

 Teenagers benefit from vocational training and college prep, arts education, sports, mentoring, paid internships and leadership training through our Youth Advisory Committee.
 More than 25,000 children and youth are being served at more than 1,000 program sites.
 For parents, they're trusted havens that contribute to raising healthy, happy and successful kids.
-Search programs or learn about our FREE Programs Guide app here.
+To find more programs, please click on search programs.

 - Health & Wellness